 You must discuss any change with your Funding Administrator and supervisor before you apply.
 To apply, please see the Student Registry's Changing Your Mode of Study page.

 Research, depending on the discipline, can involve periods of long study, out-of-hours working and shift-work.
 Your funding scheme and supervisor should not require you to work excessive hours to the detriment of your wellbeing.
-Whilst you may need to keep specific hours to run an experiment, for example, you should generally be able to follow a conventional working week.
+Whilst you may need to keep specific hours to run an experiment (for example) you should generally be able to follow a conventional working week.

 Your funding scheme should consider reasonable requests for flexible working arrangements (that do not need changes from full- to part-time) but is not required to grant them.
 Please discuss these arrangements with your supervisor.